xinavGit/TownOfExtraEsp/README.md

 > [!NOTE]
-> This repo is an extension mod for [Town of Us: Mira](https://github.com/AU-Avengers/TOU-Mira) that adds new roles and modifiers.\
+> This repo is an extension for an extension mod [(Town of Extra)] (https://github.com/Mehzxzz/TownOfExtra) for [Town of Us: Mira](https://github.com/AU-Avengers/TOU-Mira) that adds new roles and modifiers.\
 > This mod requires Town of Us: Mira to be installed and is NOT for console versions of Among Us.

 <div align="center">